New Insights on Target Speaker Extraction: Experimental Design

 \section{Experimental Design}

-To study the effect of the auxiliary information on the extraction performance, we compare \SEA{} and \SEV{} to \ac{SS} with oracle selection.
-This evaluation is conducted over multiple datasets that are commonly used in the \ac{SS} and \ac{SE} literature.
-In this section, we introduce the datasets used in this study, followed by the specific configurations of the different systems presented in Section~\ref{sec: problem_formulation}.
-Finally, the training setup is discussed.
+In this section, we introduce the datasets used in this study, followed by the specific configurations of the systems presented in Section~\ref{sec: problem_formulation}. { Finally, the training setup and the evaluation protocol are described.}